vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 Sin is a voracious beast, a bottomless pit that drags its victim lower and still lower, down to the lowest, most unimaginable depths of depravity.
 Christ’s death on the cross was the fully matured fruit of Lucifer’s hatred of Him that was born in heaven.
 He had rebelled against God’s law because he believed he could build a superior form of government without it.
 But it was doomed from the start, because a government built on hatred is built on a foundation of sand that will buckle under its own weight.
 The Daniel 2 image foretold this truth and history confirms it.[^2] Ever since Adam and Eve succumbed to Satan’s slander of God’s character, the earth has been ravaged by hatred and war—a continuation of what Lucifer started in heaven.
 On earth, he finally accomplished what he wanted to do in heaven and demonstrated that hatred, the founding principle of his government, can culminate in only one thing: the murder of the Creator of the universe.

-Killing their Maker is what Adam and Eve would have done apart if God had not given them a way out, a second chance, by placing enmity in them toward evil {% rf 'Genesis 3:15' %}.
-The world would quickly turn into an eat-or-be-eaten jungle of demoniacs.
-This, in fact, became reality in the pre-flood world where the restraining influence of the Holy Spirit was continually resisted, so that "every imagination of the thoughts of his heart was only evil continually" {% rf 'Genesis 6:5' %}.
+Killing their Maker is what Adam and Eve would have done if God had not given them a way out, a second chance, by placing enmity in them toward evil {% rf 'Genesis 3:15' %}.[^3] The world would quickly turn into an eat-or-be-eaten jungle of demoniacs.
+This, in fact, became reality in the pre-flood world, because the restraining influence of the Holy Spirit was continually resisted, so that "every imagination of the thoughts of his heart was only evil continually" {% rf 'Genesis 6:5' %}.

 Killing our Maker is what each of us would have done if sin was given unrestrained rein in our lives.
 Our hatred of righteousness would have become so fierce that we would have crucified Jesus on that cross with our own hands.

 Allowing sin to reach full maturity is not needed, however, because it only takes one sin to put Jesus on the cross.
-We have all sinned at least once.
-We are all guilty of murder.
+We have all sinned and are guilty of murder.
 He was innocent, yet He did not resist, but submitted willingly.
-He even asked His Father to forgive us for what we did {% rf 'Luke 23:34' %}.
+As He suffered, He even asked His Father to forgive us {% rf 'Luke 23:34' %}.

 > Christ was treated as we deserve, that we might be treated as He deserves.
 He was condemned for our sins, in which He had no share, that we might be justified by His righteousness, in which we had no share.
 He suffered the death which was ours, that we might receive the life which was His. *“With His stripes we are healed.”*
-{% ct 'Ellen White, *The Desire of Ages*, p.
+{% ct 'Ellen White, The Desire of Ages, p.
 25' %}

+> *When we understand and appreciate that "real sin" is the will to kill God, then we will know that the sin of man was indeed laid upon Christ*.
+He took our sin.
+Without a murmur the Saviour accepted the supreme evidence of hatred.
+He not only bore the sins of mankind, but *He bore mankind's sin of the murder of God displayed before the universe*.
+As a lamb He came to the slaughter and we slew Him.
+When we come to see and understand that sin, we can truly repent.
+{% ct 'Donald Short, Then Shall the Sanctuary Be Cleansed, p.
+121' %}

 [^2]: Any future attempt to set up an earthly millennial kingdom through hatred or persecution of others will fail too.